isb-cgc/readthedocs/docs/source/sections/data/APOLLO1_about.rst

 *****************
-APOLLO1 Data Set
+APOLLO Data Set
 *****************

-About the Applied Proteogenomics Organizational Learning and Outcomes Program
+About the Applied Proteogenomics Organizational Learning and Outcomes (APOLLO) Program
 ------------------------------------------------------------
 The `Applied Proteogenomics Organizational Learning and Outcomes <https://proteomics.cancer.gov/programs/apollo-network>`_ (APOLLO) network is a collaboration between NCI, the Department of Defense (DoD), and the Department of Veterans Affairs (VA).
-It's purpose is to incorporate proteogenomics into tumor study and treatment to better pinpoint treatment therapies by examing both genetic abnormalities and protein information.
+Its purpose is to incorporate proteogenomics into tumor study and treatment to better pinpoint treatment therapies by examing both genetic abnormalities and protein information.
 It is part of NCI’s Cancer Moonshot Initiative.

 About the Applied Proteogenomics Organizational Learning and Outcomes Data Set
 ---------------------------------------------------------------------

-CBTN has the Pediatric Brain Cancer Pilot Study available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
+The intial studies from project APOLLO1 are available at the `Proteomics Data Commons (PDC) <https://pdc.cancer.gov/pdc/>`_.
 ISB-CGC has procured this data through the PDC API.
-The initial data is from lung cancer patients.
+This initial data is from lung cancer patients.

 Accessing the APOLLO1 Data in Google BigQuery
 ------------------------------------------------

-ISB-CGC has APOLLO1 data, such as clinical, stored in Google BigQuery tables.
+ISB-CGC has APOLLO1 data, such as clinical and metadata, stored in Google BigQuery tables.
 Information about these tables can be found using the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_ with APOLLO1 selected for filter PROGRAM.
 To learn more about this tool, see the `ISB-CGC BigQuery Table Search documentation <../BigQueryTableSearchUI.html>`_.

 The APOLLO1 tables are in project isb-cgc-bq.
 To learn more about how to view and query tables in the Google BigQuery console, see the `ISB-CGC BigQuery Tables documentation <../BigQuery.html>`_.